 Each year, there are always some camps that are more popular than others.
 Some camps fill quickly because, due to space and equipment limitations, only a small number of students can be accommodated.
 We have never reached 100% capacity – so there are always spots open somewhere!
 Encourage your student to make a second and even third choice in case his/her first choice has filled.
 You may choose to place your student on a waitlist, in which case no payment is collected unless a spot opens up.
 However, we cannot guarantee if or when a spot will open up, and in the meantime your student may miss out on registering for other camps where spots are still available.

-If the session you requested is currently full, you may be put on a waitlist for the camp by adding it to your cart and completing the registration process.
-If a spot opens up, we will contact you and payment will be due at that time.
+If the camp session you requested is currently full, you can be put on a waitlist for the camp by adding it to your cart and completing the registration process.
+If you are on the waitlist and someone cancels out of the camp, we will contact you and payment will be due at that time.
 If you have any questions about this process, please call us at 402-420-1115 ext.
 46.

 Bright Lights strives to offer hands-on STEAM (science, technology, engineering, art and math) opportunities in almost all of our camps.
 Expanding the original STEM concept to include the letter ‘A’ for art and design allows the important inclusion of creative thinking, collaboration, experimentation and exploration into the equation.
 We recognize the significance of all of the STEAM elements and how they prepare students for future educational opportunities and careers.